-NC Tomorrow DEVELOP TALENTED AND INNOVATIVE PEOPLE Goal 4 Develop a workforce with 21st Century skills by retaining the millennial and Gen-Z generations, expanding access to higher education, workforce, and vocational training, increasing collaboration with employers, expanding access to entrepreneurial support, and providing incubator spaces for small businesses.
-Objective 7 Incubator spaces for small businesses.
-Increase marketing of workforce development programs and apprenticeship programs available to employers.
+NC Tomorrow DEVELOP TALENTED AND INNOVATIVE PEOPLE Goal 4 Develop a workforce with 21 st Century skills by retaining the millennial and Gen-Z generations, expanding access to higher education, workforce, and vocational training, increasing collaboration with employers, expanding access to entrepreneurial support, and providing incubator spaces for small businesses.
+Objective 7 Increase marketing of workforce development programs and apprenticeship programs available to employers.
 Implementation Actions Gather existing outreach materials for available workforce development and apprenticeship programs and related grants.
 Call and visit businesses in person to let them know about the programs available to them, such as On the Job Training, Customized Training, Incumbent Worker Training, apprenticeships, etc. Make businesses aware of available grant funds which make these programs free or low cost to them when grants are utilized.
 Partner with local community organizations to market available workforce development programs and apprenticeship programs to the community.
 Conduct a marketing campaign to advertise available services to employers and the fact that they are free or low cost with available grants.
 Include advertising online via website and social media, local newspapers, and local television.
 Write press releases for newspapers and ask journalists to write articles.
 Ask for free spots on local news shows and other local public broadcasting.
 Explore the feasibility of advertising via billboards.
 Continue partnerships with local Chambers of Commerce to promote available Workforce Development and apprenticeship programs.
-Support the formation of local volunteer organizations to help promote available Workforce Development and apprenticeship programs in their communities.
-Partner with these organizations and train volunteers.
+Support the formation of local volunteer organizations to help promote available Workforce Development and apprenticeship programs and train volunteers.

-Lead Agency(s) Rivers East Workforce Development Board Strategic Public/Private Partnerships Chambers of Commerce Community Colleges Community Organizations County Economic Development Departments/Corporations County School Boards EDPNC High Schools Local Employers Local Governments Local Media NC Works Centers Universities Planning Level Cost Estimate Vocational Training Providers\$100,000 Potential Funding Sources EDA Golden Leaf Workforce Assistance Grant NC Works Innovation Grant NC DOC Workforce Development Grants NC DOC Program Enhancement Grants Workforce Innovation and Opportunity Act (WIOA) Funds Performance Measures Number of businesses contact by phone.
+Continue the Business Services Specialist position focused on promoting workforce development services to businesses in the region.
+Add additional business engagement staff members as feasible.
+Continue partnering with the state to have veteran services and agricultural services staff visiting employers.
+Continue updating the rack card promoting business services.
+Have the rack card available at all workforce offices and have on hand for traveling employees.
+Continue working with ApprenticeshipNC to increase the footprint in the Mid-East Region.
+Develop solutions and partner to address staffing shortages.
+Lead Agency(s) Rivers East Workforce Development Board Strategic Public/Private Partnerships Chambers of Commerce Community Colleges Community Organizations County Economic Development Departments/Corporations County School Boards EDPNC High Schools Local Employers Local Governments Local Media NC Works Centers Universities Vocational Training Providers NC Dept. of Veteran's Affairs NC Dept. of Agriculture ApprenticeshipNC Planning Level Cost Estimate • \$100,000 Potential Funding Sources EDA Golden Leaf Workforce Assistance Grant NC Works Innovation Grant NC DOC Workforce Development Grants NC DOC Program Enhancement Grants Workforce Innovation and Opportunity Act (WIOA) Funds Performance Measures Number of businesses contact by phone.
 Number of businesses visited in person.
-Number of partnerships and events at local community organizations.
-Number of relevant advertisements by type of media.
-Number of events held in partnership with Chambers of Commerce.
-Number of local volunteer organizations formed.
-Number of events hosted by local volunteer organizations.
+Number of partnerships and events at local community/ orgonizatione CONTINUENT organizations.

+- Number of relevant advertisements by type of media. - Number of events held in partnership with Chambers of Commerce. - Number of local volunteer organizations formed. - Number of events hosted by local volunteer organizations.